<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/1ac644d4c3f54087bef4289a089c9d7c/pixel?tag=ViewContent&amp;noscript=1">

 What It Means

-Smaller acquisitions for advisor growth and geographic expansion
+Smaller acquisitions for geography, advisor talent, and local relationships

 Most Active Acquirers in Q1 2026

-A concentrated group of repeat buyers continued to shape the market.
+A concentrated group of repeat buyers helped define the quarter.

 Key Takeaway

-The most acquisitive firms are operating with repeatable M&A strategies rather than occasional one-off transactions.
+The most acquisitive firms are clearly operating with intentional, repeatable M&A strategies rather than waiting for occasional opportunities.

 These buyers are using acquisitions to: